Jodosoft/Libraries/README.md

 ### Performance considerations

-The numeric types provided by this package are structs that wrap the built-in numeric types.
-Therefore they consume more CPU time and memory compared to using built-in numeric types alone.
+The numeric types provided by this package are structs that wrap built-in types and operators.
+Therefore they consume more memory and CPU time compared to using the built-in types alone.

 If developing a performance-sensitive application, use a profiler to assess the impact.

-Benchmarks are provided with this repository to facilitate comparison the built-in numeric types.
-To run the benchmarks, clone the repository then build and run `Jodo.Extensions.Numerics.Benchmarks` in RELEASE mode.
+Benchmarks are provided to facilitate comparison with the built-in types.
+To run the benchmarks, clone this repository then build and run *Jodo.Extensions.Numerics.Benchmarks* in RELEASE mode.

 Sample output can be seen below: